 Jun 1, 2012 — Steal Like An Artist strives to put readers in touch with the artist within.
 It debuts at No. 11.

-Mar 21, 2012 — Companies like 3M allow their employees to have an hour a day to do whatever they want: work on a side project or tinker with a hobby.
-In doing so, they're helping their employees become more creative — and increasing their productivity, says science writer Jonah Lehrer in his new book, Imagine.
+Mar 21, 2012 — Some companies are helping their employees become more creative and increasing their productivity, says science writer Jonah Lehrer in his new book, Imagine.

 Mar 19, 2012 — In his new book, Imagine, Jonah Lehrer explores the art and science of original thinking — from Shakespearean tragedies to the invention of masking tape to Nike's "Just Do It" campaign.
 And when you get stuck?
 "Take a very long, warm shower," Lehrer says.